dutertetimes/dutertetimes.github.io/news/_posts/2016-06-12-20160612T140710-118th Philippine Independence Day Vin D'Honneur.md

     link: http://news.pia.gov.ph/article/view/1141465540753
 ---

-Watch the 118th Philippine Independence Day Vin D’Honneur led by President Benigno S. Aquino III.
+Watch the 118th Philippine Independence Day Vin D'Honneur led by President Benigno S. Aquino III.
 The event was held at 10am of June 12, 2016 at Rizal Hall, Malacañan Palace after the flag-raising and wreath-laying rites at the Rizal Monument in Rizal Park, Manila.
-This year's theme is “Kalayaan 2016: Pagkakaisa, Pag-aambagan, Pagsulong.”
+This year's theme is "Kalayaan 2016: Pagkakaisa, Pag-aambagan, Pagsulong."
 In his message, he recounts his family's martial law ordeals and the events leading to the EDSA People Power.
 He addressed the Filipino people, saying,